“I'm not upset that you lied to me, I'm upset that from now on I can't believe you.”

 Safety net of reviews

-The answer is quite simply online reviews.
+The answer is quite simply reviews.
 If an Uber driver has had predominantly positive reviews, we trust it’s safe to travel with them.
 If an Airbnb property’s review boasts amazing views, comfortable beds and a 5-star location, who wouldn’t want to stay at that property?

-These two examples highlight the necessity for and importance of genuine, trusted online reviews.
-The high level of trust required in these exchanges is entirely attributed to its online reviews.
+These two examples highlight the necessity for and importance of genuine, trusted reviews.
+The high level of trust needed in these exchanges is entirely attributed to its online reviews.
 And with an increasing number of consumers shopping online for more products and services, this need will only continue to grow for commercial enterprises.
 The key word, however, is trusted.

 Reviews that can damage consumer trust